json-api/json-api/_format/1.1/index.md

 * `meta`: a [meta object][meta] containing non-standard meta-information about the error.

-> Note: Previous versions of this specification allowed a `code` member in error objects.
+> Note: Previous versions of this specification defined a `code` member in error objects.
 The role of that member is now played instead by the `type` link.
 >
 > Old APIs that send the `code` member will continue to function with newer clients, but these clients will likely ignore that member.
 Clients may choose to continue to support `code` if they must interact with older APIs.
-However, new APIs must not produce error objects with this member.
+However, new APIs should not produce error objects with this member, even though doing so is technically allowed.

 [top level]: #document-top-level
 [resource objects]: #document-resource-objects